-- Analyze and interpret samples of good writing, identifying and explaining an author's use of rhetorical strategies and techniques - Apply effective strategies and techniques in their own writing - Create and sustain arguments based on readings, research and/or personal experience - Write for a variety of purposes - Produce expository, analytical and argumentative compositions that introduce a complex central idea and develop it with appropriate evidence drawn from primary and/or secondary sources, cogent explanations and clear transitions - Demonstrate understanding and mastery of standard written English as well as stylistic maturity in their own writings - Demonstrate understanding of the conventions of citing primary and secondary sources - Move effectively through the stages of the writing process, with careful attention to inquiry and research, drafting, revising, editing and review - Write thoughtfully about their own process of composition - Revise a work to make it suitable for a different audience - Analyze image as text - Evaluate and incorporate reference documents into researched papers.
+- Analyze and interpret samples of good writing - Apply effective strategies and techniques in their own writing - Create and sustain arguments based on readings, research and/or personal experience - Write for a variety of purposes - Demonstrate understanding of the conventions of citing primary and secondary sources - Move effectively through the stages of the writing process - Write thoughtfully about their own process of composition - Revise a work to make it suitable for a different audience - Analyze image as text - Create collages, artwork, and presentations in response to a novel or play. - Use video to develop a creative interpretation of a novel or play.